Spine Surgeons treating Facet Joint Arthritis

 Prevention Actions

 Preventing facet joint arthritis involves maintaining a healthy lifestyle, practicing proper body mechanics, and avoiding excessive stress on the spine.
-Regular exercising can help reduce the risk of degenerative changes in the facet joints.
+Regular exercise can help reduce the risk of degenerative changes in the facet joints.
 Additionally, maintaining a healthy weight, avoiding tobacco use, and managing underlying medical conditions such as rheumatoid arthritis or ankylosing spondylitis can help preserve spinal health and reduce the likelihood of developing facet joint arthritis.

 Related Conditions

 Facet joint arthritis is closely related to other degenerative spinal conditions such as degenerative disc disease, spinal stenosis, and spondylolisthesis.
 These spinal conditions can also cause pain and functional limitations.
 Individuals with facet joint arthritis may also be at increased risk of developing osteoarthritis.
-This condition occurs in other weight-bearing joints such as the hips or knees due to cartilage degeneration.
+This condition occurs in other weight-bearing joints, such as the hips or knees, due to cartilage degeneration.

 Living with the Condition